 B.S.
 Cornell University - Nutritional Biochemistry and Physiology

-J.D. - UCLA School of Law - Business Concentration
+J.D. - UCLA School of Law - Business Law Concentration

 Bar Memberships: